boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/web-analytics.md

 ## Grab Credentials

 1. Sign in to ``Matomo``.
-2. Hit the Administration settings icon, top right.
+2. Click on the Administration settings icon located at the top right.
 3. Navigate to "Personal > Security" on the left menu.
 4. Find and select "Auth Tokens > Create a New Token."
 5. Verify with your password.